 About Diocese of Los Angeles

-The Diocese of Los Angeles is led by its Bishop Diocesan, the Right Rev. John Harvey Taylor, elected bishop coadjutor in 2016.
-He is assisted by a Bishop Suffragan, the Rt.
-Rev. Diane Jardine Bruce, ordained to the episcopate in 2010.
+The Diocese of Los Angeles is led by its bishop diocesan, the Rt.
+Rev. John Harvey Taylor, elected bishop coadjutor in 2016.
 Bishop Taylor has called the diocese to ministry under the theme "Feeding Hungry Hearts."
-Bishops Taylor and Bruce are assisted by the diocese's Canon to the Ordinary, the Rev. Canon Melissa McCarthy.
+Bishop Taylor is assisted by the diocese's Canon to the Ordinary, the Rev. Canon Melissa McCarthy.

-The Diocese was formed in 1895 by action of the Episcopal Church’s General Convention; the first convention of the new Diocese was held May 26, 1896, in Los Angeles.
-The first parish, St. Athanasius, started in 1864 and now located at the Cathedral Center of St. Paul, in 2014-15 marked its 150th year as the oldest continuing Protestant house of worship in Southern California.
+The diocese was formed in 1895 by action of the Episcopal Church’s General Convention; the first convention of the new diocese was held May 26, 1896, in Los Angeles.
+The first parish, St. Athanasius, started in 1864 and now located at St. Paul's Commons, in 2014-15 marked its 150th year as the oldest continuing Protestant house of worship in Southern California.

-Highlights of ongoing shared mission at this time include leadership initiatives in environmental care and food security, year-round stewardship, multicultural ministries, interfaith collaboration, clergy formation, spiritual direction, youth and young adult ministries, and strategic communication.
+The diocese's ongoing shared mission includes leadership initiatives in environmental care and food security, year-round stewardship, multicultural ministries, interfaith collaboration, clergy formation, spiritual direction, youth and young adult ministries, and strategic communication.

 Diocese of Los Angeles official website